moughxyz/viberunner/ExampleApps/dotfile-editor/README.md

 ---

-**Note**: This is a Vibeframe visualizer.
+**Note**: This is a Viberunner visualizer.
 The current implementation uses mock data for demonstration purposes.
 In a production environment, proper file system APIs would be integrated for real file operations.